AWR

 Risk

-American States Water Company presents elevated risk with concerns around leverage or financial stability.
+American States Water Company has some risk factors including moderate leverage or solvency concerns.

 Financial LeverageWeak